mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 ##### 4.2.1.1 Create PgVector Knowledge Base Connection {#create-pgvectorconnection-technical}

-The `Create PgVector Knowledge Base Connection` activity can be used to create a PgVector Knowledgebase Connection instance based on the Database Configuration and the knowledge base.
+The `Create PgVector Knowledge Base Connection` activity can be used to create a PgVector knowledge base connection instance based on the database configuration and the knowledge base.
 This entity is required for the main exposed operations.

 **Input parameters**